-Get a heart-shaped foam wreath from the craft store and decorate it with flowers.
+Get a heart-shaped foam or rattan wreath from the craft store and decorate it with flowers.
 Cut hearts out of pretty paper and string them in your trees, shrubs or flower arrangements.
 Make a garland using pre-cut wooden hearts strung on twine.
-Check out Pinterest for inspiration — there’s a DIY project for every age and ability.
-If DIY isn’t your thing, most craft and home stores have ready-made décor that will add Valentine’s Day flair to your home.
+You can also buy pre-made garlands and decor if the whole DIY thing isn't your cup of tea.

 2. Make treats!

 Valentine’s Day is all about confections: beautiful heart-shaped boxes of chocolates.
 Heart-shaped lollipops.
 Remember those cute little conversation hearts with “Crazy4U” stamped on them?
 They stopped making them – sob – but you can get these fun cupcake toppers.